Things That We Drink To

-Things That We Drink To is the second studio album, and first American released by Australian country music singer Morgan Evans.
+Things That We Drink To is the second studio album by Australian country music singer Morgan Evans.
 The album was announced on 31 August 2018 and was released on 12 October 2018.
 The project is a musical reflection of Evans' journey from Australia to Nashville.
 Evans co-wrote each track alongside the album's producer, Chris DeStefano.
-The two played every instrument heard on the sonically diverse project, showcasing Evans' musicianship in addition to his adept songwriting.

 At the ARIA Music Awards of 2019, the album won the ARIA Award for ARIA Award for Best Country Album.

 Background

 In 2016, Evans travelled from Australia to Nashville, Tennessee to make a new home in the United States.
 Morgan began songwriting and working alongside some of the industry's best who've helped him turn this journey into 11 songs.
-Evans told Taste of Country "I've learned to be more honest and tell my story rather than the story that I think someone wants to hear."
-Evans wrote hundreds of songs and culled the parts of his identity he hadn't yet shared into an album.
-Since moving to Nashville, Evans married fellow country star Kelsea Ballerini, embarked on his first American tour and released his first U.S. radio single, "Kiss Somebody" and lost his manager Rob Potts who died in a motor cycle accident in October 2017.
+Evans told Taste of Country in 2018, "I've learned to be more honest and tell my story rather than the story that I think someone wants to hear."

+Evans married fellow country star Kelsea Ballerini, embarked on his first American tour and released his first U.S. radio single, "Kiss Somebody" and lost his manager Rob Potts who died in a motor cycle accident in October 2017.